day-job/LFReversibleTinderView/README.md

 	[self.view addSubview:view_swipe];

 Done.
-Please note the the following section about MDCSwipeToChoose may not work with this lib, please get the origin one if you don't want reverse part.
+Please note the the following section about MDCSwipeToChoose may not work with this lib, please get the origin one if you don't want the "reverse" part.

 The feature is there but this lib is still under tweak, so use it at your own risk.
 Checkour LFramework if you want some convinient helpers too! - https://github.com/superarts/LFramework